fighterpoul/gitflow_linter/README.md

 What is Gitflow?
 [Based on Atlassian:](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)

 > The Gitflow Workflow defines a **strict branching model** designed around the project release.
-This provides a robust framework for managing larger projects.

 > […]